jules2689/trudeau/trudeau/2020-04-19/q_a.md

 **Reporter**:
 Yes, Prime Minister.
-Thank you for talking to US The n.
+Thank you for talking to us.
+The n.
 D.p. is asking for, in terms of parliamentary sitings,  in-person day and two virtual sitings.
 You  only one virtual sitting.
 Can you explain why two is unaccepting?